pavel-burakov-engineer/pavel-burakov-engineer.github.io/index.md

 </div>

 ### What`s done:
-Concepting, suitable automotive components searching, designing of details, assemblings, and systemes.
-Everyday coordination of decisions with related development departments.
+Simple calculations, selection of pipes diameteres, designing of details, assemblings.
-3D modeling, drawings, author control of the assembling process.
+3D modeling, details drawings, plans and sections of buildings.
+Author control of the assembling process.
 ### Main software:
 Autocad, Solidworks,  MS Office